inside immigration information about marriage green cards and work visas in America

 How fast did last year’s H1B visas go?

-The USCIS received about 190,000 applications from “cap subject” employers during the first week of April 2019 when only 85,000 H1B visas were available.
+One week.
+The USCIS received about 190,000 applications from “cap subject” employers during the first week of April 2019 and by law only 85,000 H1B visas could be chosen.

 Am I allowed to ask more than one cap-subject employer to submit an H1B application for me?